mblitherland/entropy-finder/README.md

 URLs and complex concatinations are things that show up a lot when I use the tool, so when I get more results than I want I'll slowly raise the threshold until I'm seeing a manageable amount of information.

+Included in the sample file is the same secret from line 10 but broken up across a number of lines.
+This is an example of something that would fool the finder.
+Individually none of those strings is higher than 2.9 in entropy, but 5.6 when added together.
+This script is designed to help you find high entropy stings, but a malicious user can easly get around this sort of detection.

 ### Running against a directory